hari255/Deep-Learning/README.md

 ![image](https://github.com/hari255/Neural-Networks/assets/59302293/f5ef2d2c-aa38-44c1-b787-5f5ad3a4c2fb)

-**Utilizing Gaussian Blurring**
+## Gaussian Blurring

-Gaussina Blurring or Smoothing is a technique that helps in removing noise from an image.
-It uses Gaussian kernel to weigh the neighboring pixels based on a Gaussian distribution.
+**Gaussina Blurring or Smoothing is a technique that helps in removing noise from an image.
+It uses Gaussian kernel to weigh the neighboring pixels based on a Gaussian distribution.**

 <img width="252" alt="image" src="https://github.com/hari255/Neural-Networks/assets/59302293/1165c5af-51d5-4173-950e-cc82a864bbb5">

 + (x,y) are the coordinates of the pixel.
 + σ is the standard deviation of the Gaussian distribution, which controls the amount of blurring.

-**After Gaussian smoothing, the images looks like below.**
+After Gaussian smoothing, the images looks like below

 ![image](https://github.com/hari255/Neural-Networks/assets/59302293/f20b57b9-ed30-4b57-89d7-f6d7ce55cf38)